AzugBe/azugbe.github.io/_pages/about.md

 ![](/assets/media/crew/kris-vandermast.jpg)

-Kris van der Mast is a technical architect working at Tobania, a Belgian consultancy company.
-He's been active professionally in the IT sector since 2000.
-His main focus is the Microsoft web stack and Azure.
-In this context Kris became Microsoft ASP.NET MVP in 2007 and is still up to this date.
-Furthermore Kris is credited by Microsoft as an ASP Insider, Azure Insider, Azure Advisor and is actively involved in the Belgian MEET (Microsoft Extended Experts Team) group.
 As a freelance Microsoft technologies expert Kris helps his clients to reach their goals.
 Actively involved in the global community he is a [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/38656?fullName=Kris%20%20van%20der%20Mast) since 2007.
 First for ASP.NET and since 2016 achieving in 2 disciplines: Azure and Visual Studio and Development Technologies.
 Kris is also a Microsoft ASP Insider, Microsoft Azure Advisor and a Belgian Microsoft Extended Experts Team (MEET) member.
 In the Belgian community Kris is active as a board member of Belgian Azure User Group [AZUG](http://www.azug.be) and is chairman of the Belgian User Group Initiative (BUG).
 Since he started with .NET back in 2002 he's also been active on the [ASP.NET forums](https://forums.asp.net/members/XIII.aspx) where is also a moderator.
 For his professional profile you can check out his [LinkedIn](http://www.linkedin.com/in/krisvandermast).
 His personal site can be found at [www.krisvandermast.com](http://www.krisvandermast.com).
 Kris is a public (inter)national speaker and is a co-organizer of the [CloudBrew](http://www.cloudbrew.be) conference.

 ### Maarten Balliauw